Mathematical Game Theory: A New Approach

 \subsection{Individual greediness and public welfare}

-Let us assume that $N$ is a society whose common welfare is expressed by the potential $v$.
-If all members of $N$ act purely greedily, an equilibrium action will eventually be arrived at that does not necessarily lead to a high common welfare level.
-For example, if all players in a \textsc{Wardrop} traffic situation (\emph{cf.} Section~\ref{sec:traffic-flows}) act purely greedily, no optimal traffic flow is guaranteed.
+Let us assume that $N$ is a society whose common welfare is expressed by the potential $v$ on the family $\cN$ of all possible coalitions: If the members of $N$ decide to join in a coalition $S\subseteq N$, then the value $v(S)$ will be produced.